SimpleWaterMark/watermark/README.md

 $ whereis convert
 convert: /usr/bin/convert
 ```
-2. Download "watermark" from this repository and put it at the same level of "convert" binary.
+2. Download "watermark" from this repository and put it at the same path of "convert" binary.
 3. To check if "watermark" is working, just execute:
 ```
 watermark --version